 One of the best parts about moving to Europe has been experiencing it at Christmas time.
 Europe absolutely comes to life around the holidays and I am absolutely HERE FOR IT.
 Christmas markets, amazing food, beautiful scenery- it’s just pure magic.
-Here’s 7 destinations to consider visiting for Christmas on your next European getaway.
+Here’s some destinations to consider visiting for Christmas on your next European getaway.

 All things Christmas markets!
 My favorite markets were at Karlsplatz (right outside Karlskirche which is my favorite building in Vienna), Schönbrunn Palace (beautiful setting with lots of good food), and the market at Rathausplatz (touristy and busy, but if you go on a weekday or before 5 pm it’s worth it for the fun decor and lights).
 My must try Christmas market foods: punsch (warm cider), kartoffelpuffer (basically fried potato pancakes), and kaiserschmarrn (the most delicious sweet french toast-like pieces topped with plum compote).